cltl/opinion_miner_deluxe/README.md

 1) Modify the function that generates the features is scripts/extract_features.py-> extract_features_from_kaf_naf_file(...)

-1.1) Modify the variable features, is a list of features for each token 1.2) Modify the variable labels, which gives a name to each feature (lenghts must match)
+1.1) Modify the variable `features`, is a list of features for each token

+1.2) Modify the variable labels, which gives a name to each feature (lenghts must match)

 2) Modify the function that generates from the templates the features for CRF (considering context)